petermazzocco/bvr-st-web/SEO_SETUP.md

 You need to create and add these images to the `public` folder:

 1. **Default OG Image**: `/public/og-image.jpg` (1200x630px)
-   - Should feature the BVR STR CO brand
+   - Should feature the BVR ST CO brand
    - Include tagline: "Premium Streetwear & Independent Fashion"

 2. **Hero Image**: `/public/hero.jpg`